EMERGING MARKETS-Latin American stocks, FX set to outperform EM peers

 "It's a combination of higher commodity prices and also attractive interest rate carries in Latin America," said Brendan McKenna, international economist and FX strategist at Wells Fargo Securities.

-"Also, a lot of the regional central banks were very early with their tightening cycles.
-Some of the carry associated with these currencies is relatively attractive than carry opportunities in EM."

-The Brazilian real BRBY, BRL= slipped 0.1% against the dollar ahead of voting on Sunday.
+The Brazilian real BRBY, BRL=briefly fell against the dollar earlier in the session before rising 0.6%, ahead of voting on Sunday.

-"Market participants don't want to be caught off sides heading into the election given there's some uncertainty around the potential outcome," added McKenna.

 Voters head to the polls for a first-round presidential vote on Oct.
 2, with former President Luiz Inacio Lula da Silva, a leftist, expanding his lead over far-right President Jair Bolsonaro in the latest polls.

+"The market is already positioned for a Lula win.
+But with everything happening in the rest of the world, elections have taken a little bit of a backseat," said Christian Lawrence, senior cross-asset strategist at Rabobank.

-Meanwhile, data showed Brazil's jobless rate continued to hover around its lowest levels in almost seven years in the three months through August, as it dropped to 8.9% amid an ongoing post-pandemic recovery.
+Meanwhile, data showed Brazil's jobless rate continued to hover around its lowest levels in almost seven years in the three months through August, while its gross debt continued to fall in August.

+Brazil's central bank will persevere in its monetary policy strategy until market inflation expectations for 2024 go down, the central bank's director of international affairs, Fernanda Guardado, said.

-Latin American stocks .MILA00000PUS advanced 1.1% in volatile trading.
-Overall, the index has gained 0.4% this quarter, outperforming the 12.6% loss in emerging market equities .MSCIEF.
+Latin American stocks .MILA00000PUS advanced 2%.
+The index has risen 1.3% this quarter, outperforming the 12.6% loss in emerging market equities .MSCIEF.

 Stock indexes